CoryG89/BigEvent/docs/git.md

 say the `dbman` module in the `server` directory.
 I don't want to lump those modifications in with the commit for changing the documentation.

+You can view the modifications made to your working tree with the following command

+    git status

 If I haven't made any other modifications to my working tree, then I can add the entire thing to the staging area with the command

     git add .

+If I was working on something else, say the `dbman` module, and I wanted to create a commit for the documentation I could add the specific files individually or a more give it a more specific pattern

+   git add docs/*.md

-At this point any modifications that were made will have been added to the staging area.
-You can then use the command to commit the modifications in the staging area to your local repository
+Once our modification have been added to the staging area, you can then use the following command to commit the modifications in the staging area to your local repository

     git commit